Ultimate Hot Wheels Collectors Guide for Beginners // 2016 Edition

 WHAT SHOULD YOU COLLECT

-Remember, Hot Wheels brand got started in ’68, so in 2018 they will celebrate their 50th anniversary and we will surely get awesome Collectors’ pieces.
+Remember, the Hot Wheels brand got started in ’68, so in 2018 they will celebrate their 50th anniversary and we will surely get awesome Collectors’ pieces.

-You may have noticed that I’ve used some words, like Redlines, Real Riders and others; there are plenty more other terms like Tampo, Blackwalls, etc., so don’t be ignorant, check out this link to know the basics and slang of a Hot Wheels Collector.
+You may have noticed that I’ve used some words, like Redlines, Real Riders, and others; there are plenty more other terms like Tampo, Blackwalls, etc., so don’t be ignorant, check out this link to know the basics and slang of a Hot Wheels Collector.

 WHERE TO BUY